Jennifer Sey: Personal life

 Sey was a longtime resident of San Francisco before relocating to Denver, Colorado during the COVID-19 pandemic, where she now lives with her husband and four of her children.

 Sey was a lifelong Democrat until 2020 where she became an Independent, and voted for Donald Trump in the 2024 Presidential Election.
+As of 2026, she is registered to vote with the Colorado Republican Party.